seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 deleted by accident, or if you make a breaking change to your code and you want to try to figure out where the breaking change was made, you can use Git to restore the deleted file or find the new bug in your program.
-Git organizes groups of files that you're tracking into a **repository**, which is just directory where all of the changes to files in that directory are tracked.
+Git organizes groups of files that you're tracking into a **repository**, which is just a directory where all of the changes to files in that directory are tracked.
 Git can also help your collaborate with others when you're writing software.
 As [Karl Broman](https://twitter.com/kwbroman) says